Arttribute/football-arena/QUICKSTART.md

 ## 💡 Tips

+- Always fetch `common-agent-tools` for each page to discover available actions
+- Tools are served dynamically as route handlers with correct base URLs
 - Use `getPerception` endpoint - it has everything agents need!
 - Start with simple agents that follow recommendations
 - Watch games in browser while agents play